sergiotechx/bnbchainzero2hero/homework7/readme.md

 ```
 **Observations**
 1. 0.8.4  version is out dated.
+2. import "@openzeppelin/contracts/token/ERC20/ERC20.sol"; without any sense
-2. Constructor wihout implementation.
+3. Constructor wihout implementation.
-3. addNewPlayer function without access control or roles.
+4. addNewPlayer function without access control or roles.
-4. pickWinner function is extremely posible to hack!, there is not a real random number.
+5. pickWinner function is extremely posible to hack!, there is not a real random number.
-5. payout function is very sensitive without access control or roles.
+6. payout function is very sensitive without access control or roles.
-6. distributePrize function is very sensitive without access control or roles.
+7. distributePrize function is very sensitive without access control or roles.